pocketnetteam/documentation/vuepress-starter/docs/en/user-docs/get-started-user.md

 Bastyon, a decentralized social media platform, offers various opportunities for users to monetize their content and engagement.
 Here are some effective ways to make money on Bastyon

 ## Advertisers
 Advertisers on Bastyon have accesss to one of the best CPM (cost per thousands impressions) in the industry for large networks.
-On Bastyon you can get to about ¢28 cents as opposed to the industry's avergae over $1.
+On Bastyon you can get to about **¢29 cents as opposed to the industry's avergae over $1**.
 Checkout [Calculations page](advertisement-cpm-calculation.md) for details on the calculations.

 todo: advertise on bastyon video goes here

+<iframe width="640" style="aspect-ratio:1.7770833333333333" src="https://bastyon.com/embedVideo.php?embed=true&amp;autoplay=true&amp;s=2cdab966cf0cce28b52597a42d9f4290489b120a2ec64a09e6a6650ffb090f66&amp;host=peertube23.pocketnet.app&amp;id=cf7b0d22-6d10-46bc-bb9b-de6d51482153" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>

 <div style="display: flex; justify-content: center; width: 100%;">
     <div style="display: flex; max-width: 600px;">